digitalyoshixi/zettelkasten/content/Haskell data.md

 tags:
   - programming
   - haskell
+aliases:
+  - Haskell Data Constructor
 ---
 A keyword used to define a new [[Haskell Type|Haskell Datatype]].
+Involves a:
+- [[Haskell Typeclass]] constructor `Typectr` for defining the type
+- Specific Value constructor `Valctr` to create a value of the type
+- A collection of components/fields with varying datatypes
 ```haskell
 data Typectr = Valctr Datatype1 Datatype2 ...
 ```